-This procedure applies to all wireless network assets owned/or managed by the agency, including any guest or other publically accessible networks.
+This procedure applies to all wireless network assets owned/or managed by the agency, including any guest or other publicly accessible networks.

 18.2.24.C.01.
-ControlSystem Classification(s): All Classifications; Compliance: SHOULD NOT [CID:3505]
+Control System Classifications(s): All Classifications; Compliance: Should Not [clp:3505]

 The SSID of a wireless network SHOULD NOT be readily associated with an agency, the premises, location or the functionality of the network.